dominicus9708/topological-gravity-validation/README.md

-# topological-gravity-validation
-Numerical validation of topological gravity model using astronomical observations
 # Topological Gravity Validation

+## Overview
-This repository contains numerical tests of the topological gravity framework.
+This repository contains the numerical validation framework for the fourth paper on topological gravity using observational datasets.

-The theoretical basis is described in the following papers:
+## Theoretical Background
+This project is based on:

-1. Axiomatization of Observer-Dependent Describability via Topological Degrees of Freedom
+1. the axiomatic introduction of topological degrees of freedom,
-2. The Axiom of Topological Degrees of Freedom: Formalization and Proof
+2. its mathematical formalization,
-3. Topological Reorganization Dynamics and the Emergence of Information Propagation Constraints
+3. the dynamical framework of topological reorganization.

-The present repository focuses on empirical validation using astronomical data.

 ## Datasets

-- SPARC galaxy rotation curves
+- SPARC galaxy rotation curve data
-- gravitational wave observations
+- gravitational wave related datasets
-- cosmic microwave background
+- cosmic microwave background related datasets
-- light echo observations
+- light echo related datasets

+## Repository Structure
+...

+## Reproducibility Policy
+Raw data are preserved separately from processed data.
+All major transformations should be traceable through code.

-## Goal
+## Notes

-Test whether the topological gravity framework can reproduce observed galaxy rotation curves without dark matter.
+This repository is intended as a research validation framework, not as a finished software product.